 The Fund intends to spend the available funds as stated above and herein.
 The Fund will reallocate available funds only for sound business reasons in accordance with business objectives set out in "Item 2: Business of the Fund - 2.2: The Business - 2.2.1 Investment Objective".
 The Units are redeemable in accordance with the provisions of the Trust Agreement.
-In the event that the Fund is required to redeem Units and the Fund does not have sufficient cash on hand from other resources and/or does not liquidate investments to satisfy such redemption requests, the Fund may use the available funds from this Offering to satisfy such redemption requests, all in accordance with the Trust Agreement.
-The Fund mitigates the risk of having to use the available funds from this Offering to satisfy redemption requests by maintaining cash and other highly liquid investments.
+In the event that the Fund is required to redeem Units and the Fund does not have sufficient cash on hand from other resources and/or does not liquidate investments to satisfy such redemption requests, the Fund may use the available funds from this Offering to satisfy such redemption requests by maintaining cash and other highly liquid investments.